pstate/pstate.github.io/_build/tutorial/tutorial.md

 **Note**: individual states can be a chart, meaning you can the chart components can be drawn in different cells.
 Below is the previous example but drawn with the Forward state in a different chart.
+This is a very effective technique for modelling.